Tanishqua-Simform/fastapi/readme.md

 Later our whole python department had Ghughara Party (Specialty of Rajkot) and cutthroat foosball and table-tennis match.

 So that's it for today.
 See you on Monday.
 Bye!

+##### Dt.
+28 Apr, 2025.

+Today, I skimmed through FastAPI documentation, later I started watching [BitFumes FastAPI](https://www.youtube.com/watch?v=7t2alSnE2-I) video tutorial, recommended by my mentor.

+I have discovered about Path and Query parameters along with Swagger UI provided by FastAPI.
+I have practised all this in [HelloWorld](/HelloWorld/) directory.

+I will follow this documentation alongside - [Tiangolo](https://fastapi.tiangolo.com/python-types/#more-motivation) | [devdocs](https://devdocs.io/fastapi/tutorial/background-tasks/index#add-the-background-task)

+So that's it for today.
+See you tomorrow.
+Bye!